fizzbee-io/website/content/tutorials/datastructures.md

 ### Bag
 A bag is a collection of elements where duplicates are allowed.
 The standard methods like `add,add_all,clear,discard,pop,remove` and looping over the elements are supported.
+Bag is also known as multiset.

 ```python